Recently I've read the evidence from the 1990s that revealed the power of imagination in sport.

 After 4 weeks and as expected, the subjects in the first group increased the strength of the exercised finger by 30% on average – no shock here!
 No surprise that the subjects in the second group did not increase the strength of the finger.

-This is what shocked us - the subjects that only imagined exercises without actually doing them increased the force output of the exercised finger by 22%, without the finger increasing in size!
+This is what shocked me - the subjects that only imagined exercises without actually doing them increased the force output of the exercised finger by 22%, without the finger increasing in size!

 Should we conclude that imaginary exercises made the connection between the brain and the finger (muscles) more effective?

-We have written about this before and we will write about it again - It is the level of intent which reveals the potential of a young cricketer to perform a task.
+I have written about this before and I will write about it again - It is the level of intent which reveals the potential of a young cricketer to perform a task.

 Increased intent may help explain how imaginary exercise can work.
 Imaginary exercise seems to teach the brain to perform a task with greater intent, facilitating the recruitment of more powerful muscle movement.